 Mario Kart 8 is a perfect example.
 It’s tough.
 No child will succeed on this game – players require an adult sensibility to sit back and reflect when, in sight of the finish line and a glorious win, a sudden change of events leaves you dead last.
 You can either throw a temper tantrum, cry, both, or grow as a person and accept the situation for what it is.

-Mario Kart 8, then, is a stunning title and worth buying a Wii U just to play it.
-It’ll provide years of fun, and along with the console’s selection of other extraordinary exclusives, will put a great big happy smile on your face.
-That’s what you want, right?
-So buy one.
-Now, dammit!
+Mario Kart 8 is a stunning title and worth buying a Wii U just to play it.
+It’ll provide years of fun, and along with the console’s selection of other extraordinary exclusives.
+But the good news is, you can now buy Mario Kart 8 Deluxe on the Nintendo Switch.
+And… it’s better than ever!